 However, it would be unfair to suggest that music with the added dimension of lyrics are unable to convey such emotions.
 The sheer angst of Mastodon’s ‘Leviathan‘ or the complexity of Dream Theatre’s opus ‘Scenes From A Memory‘ is a testament to such a fact.
 Yes, the removal of lyrics does strip away some of the piece’s direct message, but this then allows the listener to pair their own interpretations of the story with the music; giving them a true sense of control and agency over the art.

-For instance, take the exceptional ‘Departure Songs‘, the debut album from Sydney group, We Lost The Sea.
+For instance, take the exceptional ‘Departure Songs‘ album from Sydney group, We Lost The Sea.
 This album was released instrumentally, a move undertaken by the band after their frontman Chris Thorpe tragically took his own life.

 In addition to having the ability to bring the listener right into the story of the piece, the endless musical boundaries offered by a genre whose music is carefully crafted offers exploration that’s often neglected by others in search of an “individual sound.”
 A genre-defining band such as Explosions In The Sky are a true testament to this, dipping their toes into areas of emo, metal, rock, movie soundtracks, symphonic and even cinematic; each adding a unique flavour to their broad instrumental sound and deep discography.